2000 dollars can be a great first time investment.

 Fundrise is an easy way to diversify away from being only in stocks and still get a great return on your money.

 If you don’t want to handle all the research of picking your own stock and bond investments, and with a $2,000 investment, most financial planners will not want to bring you on as a client, you can get your investing done for you through a robo-adviser.

-These investing platforms are easy to sign up for and only take a few minutes of answering questions to assess your tolerance for investment risk.
+Betterment is one fo the top robo-advisors and it only takes a few minutes of answering questions to assess your tolerance for investment risk to get started.

 Once they have that information, you just deposit money and the platform handles all the investing, re-balancing, and tax adjustments for you.
 It really is a set and forget kind of option.

 LendingClub is by far the largest of the P2P companies and is a great way to diversify your $2,000 investment.
 The way it works is you invest in loans to people who are funding their small business, consolidating debt, refinancing a car, or whatever other reason they need a loan.